 WashCo jury indicts 14 for catalytic converter trafficking

-Editor's note: This story updates a previous version and includes comments from a press conference held Thursday afternoon, Aug.
-11.
+(UPDATE: This story updates a previous version and includes comments from a press conference held Thursday afternoon)

-Using the backdrop of an evidence garage containing an estimated 1,000 stolen catalytic converters, Officer Matt Henderson, the Beaverton Police Department's public information officer, said the police investigation into the thefts began in late 2021.
+Using the backdrop of an evidence garage containing an estimated 1,000 stolen catalytic converters, Officer Matt Henderson, Beaverton police public information officer, said their investigation into the thefts began in late 2021.